-Under the organization’s influenza vaccination policy, faculty, staff, students and volunteers must receive their annual flu vaccination by December 1st of each year Employees may submit a request for a religious or medical exemption or declination by November 1st each year.
+Under the organization’s influenza vaccination policy, faculty, staff, students and volunteers must receive their annual flu vaccination by December 1st of each year Employees may submit a request for a religious or medical exemption by November 1st each year.
 Those with an approved exemption or declination will be required to wear a mask in patient care areas for the entire flu season.
 Members of bargaining agreement should refer to their union contracts and/or memoranda of understanding pertaining to flu vaccinations for additional information.
 Exemption and/or declination requests must be submitted each year.

 There are many opportunities to get your flu shot at Michigan Medicine.
 When receiving your flu shot at Michigan Medicine, please make sure you have your Michigan Health System ID badge and your MRN number.
 This helps with compliance tracking.